Marie Laurencin: Work

 Laurencin's works include paintings, watercolors, drawings, and prints.
-She is known as one of the few female Cubist painters, with Sonia Delaunay, Marie Vorobieff, and Franciska Clausen.
+She is known as one of the few female Cubist painters, with Sonia Delaunay, Marie Vorobieff, and Franciska Clausen, although she later distanced herself from it, stating in an interview in 1923: "Cubism has poisoned three years of my life, preventing me from doing any work. [...]
+As long as I was influenced by the great men surrounding me, I could do nothing."
 While her work shows the influence of Cubist painters Pablo Picasso and Georges Braque, who was her close friend, she developed a unique approach to abstraction which often centered on the representation of groups of women and animals.
 Her work lies outside the bounds of Cubist norms in her pursuit of a specifically feminine aesthetic by her use of pastel colors and curvilinear forms.
 Originally influenced by Fauvism, she simplified her forms through the influence of the Cubist painters.
-From 1910, her palette consisted mainly of grey, pink and pastel tones.
+From 1910, her palette consisted mainly of grey, pink, and pastel tones.

 Her distinctive style developed upon her return to Paris in the 1920s post exile.
 The muted colours and the geometric patterns inherited from Cubism were replaced by light tones and undulating compositions.
 Her signature motif is marked by willowy, ethereal female figures, and a palette of soft pastel colours, evoking an enchanted world.
+Art history professor Libby Otto said, "Marie Laurencin is of the 'lipstick lesbian' variety: She constructs this very soft, feminine world that really spoke to viewers at the time.
+And if you realize that, in her soft way, she's constructing a world without men, of female harmony, there's something pretty revolutionary in there as well."

 Laurencin continued to explore themes of femininity and what she considered to be feminine modes of representation until her death.
 Her works include paintings, watercolors, drawings, and prints.

 Collections

 Laurencin's artistic accomplishments are seen in collections around the world.
 On the 100th anniversary of her birth in 1983, the Musée Marie Laurencin opened in Nagano, Japan.
 To date, the Musée Marie Laurencin is the only museum in the world that solely contains the art of a female painter.
 Founder Masahiro Takano was enamored with Laurencin's sensual and lyrical worldview, and the museum holds over 600 art pieces by her.

-Laurencin's work is also found in The Museum of Modern Art in New York, the Hermitage Museum in St. Petersburg, and the Tate Gallery in London.
+Laurencin's work is also found in The Museum of Modern Art in New York, the Barnes Foundation in Philadelphia, the Hermitage Museum in St. Petersburg, and the Tate Gallery in London.
 Her work is also shown in the permanent collection of the Musée de l'Orangerie gallery in Paris, France, housing some of her most famous pieces.

+In 2023, the Barnes Foundation opened a retrospective of Laurencin's work, titled Marie Laurencin: Sapphic Paris.